Eclipixie/Llamaparse/README.md

 * Cross-compatibility
 * Doesn't need to be standalone
     * External requirements should be limited
-* Can be a CLI tool (though keep in mind it should be in GUI later)
+* Can be a CLI tool (though keep in mind it may be in GUI later)
 * Doesn't have to remain in `.ocr`

 ### LLM Options: